moni2code/Churn_Prediction_Project/README.md

     └── .gitignore
     └── README.md
 ```
+## Data Preprocessing
+The dataset is pre-processed using sklearn pipeline, basically using column transformer for different columns incorporating simple imputer to replace the null values, one hot encoder for categorical values and standard scaler for scaling before training the models.
+## Exploratory Data Analysis (EDA)
+## Model Training
+Used classification model Random Forest Classifier for training and predicting.
+## Evaluation

 ## Contributors
 This project is done by Monisha Kumari Hitang, a junior at Becode.org and assisted by the coaches Vanessa Rivera Quinones and Samuel Borms.